MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 ::: moniker range=">=sc-om-2019"

-To set up an availability group, you'll need to deploy a Windows Server Failover Clustering (WSFC) cluster to host the availability replica, and enable Always On on the cluster nodes.
+To set up an availability group, you'll deploy a Windows Server Failover Clustering (WSFC) cluster to host the availability replica, and enable Always On on the cluster nodes.
 You can then add the Operations Manager SQL Server database as an availability database.

 - Learn more about [Always On prerequisites](/sql/database-engine/availability-groups/windows/prereqs-restrictions-recommendations-always-on-availability).
 - Learn more about [setting up a WSFC for Always On availability groups](/sql/database-engine/availability-groups/windows/failover-clustering-and-always-on-availability-groups-sql-server).